devops329/devops/instruction/tdd/tdd.md

 When writing tests you want to try and comply with the following principles.

 1. **Don't repeat yourself** - If one test covers the case then don't keep writing tests that do the same thing.
 1. **Only test one thing** - Don't put a bunch of related tests into the same test.
-This is makes it harder to debug a test when only part of the test is failing.
+This makes it harder to debug a test when only part of the test is failing.
 1. **Include boundaries** - There are often natural boundaries to a test.
 Make sure you include them in your tests.

 We will demonstrate the use of TDD by implementing Fibonacci.

 ## Writing tests first

-We start by creating an stub version of the function that simply returns zero and place it in a file named `fibonacci.js`.
+We start by creating a stub version of the function that simply returns zero and place it in a file named `fibonacci.js`.

 ```js
 function fibonacci(pos) {